Improve Employee Engagement in 7 Simple Steps

 Alongside values comes social responsibility.
 Successful companies tend to be deeply connected with their communities, committed to social outreach, and they encourage employees to participate in worthy causes.

 The opportunity to develop new skills is important to ambitious employees.
-Your ability to provide access to training and development will have an impact on how engaged employees are to their work and your business.
+Your ability to provide access to training and development will have an impact on how connected employees feel with their work and your business.

 To improve performance, senior management needs to provide honest feedback.
 Immediate praise reinforces desired behaviours, and timely criticism can help avert future problems.

 Employee engagement is important because it can affect your bottom line.
-Disengaged employees cost the economy over £50 billion a year in lost productivity.
+Disengaged employees cost the economy over £50 billion a year in lost productivity, according to a survey by CBBenefits [3].

 Personnel who lack engagement make 100 times more errors than their engaged colleagues and spend less time working; they chat, take more breaks, procrastinate, surf the internet etc.